The Borough First

 The Borough First Independents (tBfI) is a locally based political party in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
-Founded in 2018, the party currently forms the administration of Windsor and Maidenhead Borough Council in coalition with the Liberal Democrats and the Old Windsor Residents Association.
+Founded in 2018, the party is represented on Windsor and Maidenhead Borough Council but does not form part of the council’s cabinet.

 The party does not enforce a set of policies, instead it says its elected representatives will act based on three core values of integrity, collaboration, and respect.

 History

-The party first contested Windsor and Maidenhead Borough Council in 2019, where they won three seats.
+The party first contested Windsor and Maidenhead Borough Council in 2019, winning three seats.

-One of the party's members, David Buckley, stood as an independent candidate in the Windsor constituency at the 2019 general election.
-He came fifth with 0.9% of the vote.
+In the 2023 borough council election, the party gained four additional seats, bringing its total representation to seven councillors.
+Councillor David Buckley stood for the Windsor constituency for The Borough First in the 2024 United Kingdom general election.
+He was the leader of the party group on the council.

-In the 2023 borough council election, the party gained four seats, bringing their total to seven.
-After the election, the party agreed to join the council's new administration with the Liberal Democrats, and the Old Windsor Residents Association.
+In June 2024, Geoff Hill resigned as leader of the party and succeeded by Suzanne Cross.
+Hill later left the party.
+Several councillors resigned from the group during 2025.

-Buckley, now the party's former leader, stood again for the Windsor constituency in the 2024 general election.
-He came sixth with 3.6% of the vote.
+In April 2025, former leader David Buckley left the party and joined Reform UK.

-In June 2024, Geoff Hill resigned as leader of the party; he was succeeded by Suzanne Cross.
-Later in August, he left the party entirely, bringing their total number of councillors down to six.
+Charles Hollingsworth is the current leader of The Borough First Independents since 2025.

-Four more members then resigned in early 2025 as the remaining two moved to opposition on the council.
-David Buckley and Alison Carpenter continued until Buckley joined the political party Reform UK in April, whilst criticising the former members of the group for shifting "towards party-aligned politics".
+As of 2026, four councillors remain members of The Borough First Independents Cllr Alison Carpenter, Cllr Jack Douglas, Cllr Kashmir Singh and Cllr Carole Da Costa the group sits outside the council’s cabinet and administration.